 Emergency room visits for self-inflicted injuries among U.S. teens increased from 1.1 percent in 2009 to 1.6 percent in 2012, according to a study by Drs.
-Gretchen Cutler and Anupam Kharbanda of Children’s Hospitals and Clinics of Minnesota.
+Gretchen Cutler and Anupam Kharbanda of Children’s Minnesota.

 The study, “Emergency Department Visits for Self-Inflicted Injuries in Adolescents,” published today in the July issue of Pediatrics, examines 286,678 adolescent trauma patients, 3,664 of whom sustained a self-inflicted injury (SII).